kcr74/ICE-Task-1/README.md

 These files are for ICE task 1 for PROG

-Open the ConsoleApp1.csproj file in your IDE of choice to run the application
+Open the program.cs file in your IDE of choice to run the application

+All references are included in as comments at the end of the code